wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/ui.md

 <details>
 <summary>The rest of ItsMeJesusHChrist's mods.</summary>
-<p>Placed here to keep LOC's mods from bloating the page.
-In our opinion, base Consistent Pip-Boy Icons is fine.
-If you want more high quality UI aspects, continue on.
+<p>Placed here to keep these mods from bloating the page.
+If you want more high-quality UI mods, continue on.

 ### [Pop-Up Message Icons](https://www.nexusmods.com/newvegas/mods/76516)

 "Pop-Up Message Icons!"
-Is an overhaul to ever single Pop-Up Vault Boy Head that you see in the top left corner of the screen in FO3/NV.
+Is an overhaul to every single Pop-Up Vault Boy Head that you see in the top left corner of the screen.

 #### Installation: